-Hornellsville (now Hornell), after 1850 a major waypoint on the New York and Erie Railroad, hosted several significant freethought events.
-Metropolitan Hall was an important meeting venue.
-Located at the corner of Main and Seneca Streets, it is known to be the site of a March 20–21, 1886, lecture series by minister-turned-freethinker Charles B. Reynolds and his wife.
+Metropolitan Hall was an opera house in Hornellsville (now Hornell).
+Located at the northeastern corner of Main and Seneca Streets, it is known to be the site of a March 20–21, 1886, lecture series by minister-turned-freethinker Charles B. Reynolds and his wife.

-Seating 600, Metropolitan Hall was actually the smallest of three opera houses in Hornellsville.
-Contemporary accounts suggest that the hall was popular because it was only on the second floor of the building it occupied, hence a shorter climb upstairs than its larger competitors that were apparently on the third floors of the buildings they occupied.
+With a footprint of 40 by 100 feet and seating 600, Metropolitan Hall was actually the smaller of two opera houses in Hornellsville.
+Contemporary accounts suggest that the hall was popular partly because it was on only the second floor of the building it occupied, hence a shorter climb than its competitor, the Shattuck Opera House, which occupied the third floor of its building.

-Located above 143–163 Main Street (the Babcock Block, on the northeast corner of Main and Seneca Streets), Metropolitan Hall was built in 1866 by local business leaders Walter G. Rose and Philip Van Scoter.
+Located above 143–163 Main Street (the Babcock Block), Metropolitan Hall was built in 1866 by local business leaders Walter G. Rose and Philip Van Scoter.
 The space was in such demand that the first event, a political gathering, was held in October 1866 before construction was complete.
 Metropolitan Hall opened formally on November 2, 1866.

 Traveling theatrical companies often played the Hall.
 In one of the first such events, celebrated actress and friend of Robert Green Ingersoll Laura Keene presented Our American Cousin, reprising the role she had played at Ford’s Theatre in Washington, D. C., on the night President Abraham Lincoln was assassinated.